aws-samples/amazon-textract-comprehend-stepfunctions-example/README.md

 Then import the project into your IDE, and review the sample code.
 There are two models, *cdk* and *lambda*.
 The *cdk* module contains the application and infrastructure CDK code.
 It is responsible for building and deploying the serverless Lambda functions.
 It defines the Step Functions flow.

 The *lambda* module contains the application runtime code as Lambda functions.
-These functions show examples of calling extracting a single page from a PDF and calling Textract synchronously, classifying it's content using a Comprehend custom classifier, and an asynchronous Textract call with an AWS SNS ping on completion.
+These functions show examples of calling extracting a single page from a PDF and calling Textract synchronously, classifying its content using a Comprehend custom classifier, and an asynchronous Textract call with an AWS SNS ping on completion.
 The initial flow is triggered by an upload to S3 which starts a Step Functions execution.

 ## Train a sample classifier